TypeFox/monaco-languageclient/README.md

 npm run dev:debug
 ```

-As this is a npm workspace the main [package.json](./package.json) contains script entries applicable to the whole workspace like `watch`, `build` and `lint`, but it also contains shortcuts for launching scripts from the childe packages like `npm run build:examples`.
+As this is a npm workspace, the main [package.json](./package.json) contains script entries applicable to the whole workspace like `watch`, `build` and `lint`, but it also contains shortcuts for launching scripts from the child packages like `npm run build:examples`.

-If you want to change the libries and see this reflected directly, then you need to run the watch command that compiles all TypeScript files form both libraries and the examples:
+If you want to change the libraries and see this reflected directly, run the watch command that compiles all TypeScript files from the libraries and the examples:

 ```shell
 npm run watch